georgexyz19/inkscapetutorial.org/content/posts/extension16_arrowhead.md

 ## Optimum Arrowhead Angles

 What are the optimum arrowhead angles?
-The experiment drawing below shows all arrowheads with angles between 15 and 50 degrees with 2.5 degree increment.
+The experiment drawing below shows all arrowheads with angles between 15 and 50 degrees with a 2.5 degree increment.
-Arrowheads with angle 25 or 30 look nice to me and most arrowheads on my drawings have either 25 or 30 degree angles.
+Arrowheads with angle 25 or 30 look nice and most arrowheads on my drawings have either 25 or 30 degree angles.
 The Python file `arrowhead_angle.py` is used to generate this drawing.

 <div style="max-width:800px">